girard-g/jdrp/README.md

 $ echo 'DATABASE_URL=database/index.db' > .env # Setup database for SQLite
 $ cargo run # set ROCKET_CLI_COLOR=off if you don't want emojis or colors in your syslogs
 ```

+You need to have java install for running keycloak server.
+Follow [this](https://www.keycloak.org/docs/latest/getting_started/index.html#installing-the-server) for install and run keycloak

+I will export a realm configuration later.

 ## Run